 Growth stocks are typically companies that are growing at a fast pace and have relatively higher valuations as measured by the price-to-earnings ratio or price-to-book value ratio.
 These companies are more focused on user acquisition and revenue growth than near-term profitability and therefore their earnings tend to occur far out in the future.

 Investors continue to flock to these stocks and ascribe them to high valuations as long as they can demonstrate growing market share and revenue growth.
 However, any signs of a slowdown or a decrease in growth can cause their stocks to come crashing down.

 Examples of Growth stocks: Adani Gas, Adani Green, PolicyBazaar, Paytm, Nykaa (*these are not stock suggestions)

 Value stocks by comparison are associated with mostly ‘boring’ companies.
 Technically, stocks that are currently trading at a lower price or are valued cheaply compared to their actual intrinsic value.
 These are stable companies that produce strong cash flows and steady revenue growth.
 And are mostly favoured by investors who are seeking a dividend income.

 These stocks are less risky than growth stocks as they have a proven and a stable business model.

-E.g. Large Indian IT firms such as TCS, Infosys, and Wipro fit into the above criteria of being ‘cheap’ compared to their actual worth and paying steady and consistent dividends to their shareholders.
+E.g. Large Indian IT firms such as TCS, Infosys, Wipro and banks such as HDFC Bank, Axis Bank fit into the above criteria of being ‘cheap’ compared to their actual worth and paying steady and consistent dividends to their shareholders.